Free UK shipping for orders over £50

 Check out these collections.

-If you’re a keen gardener like me you will notice that the warmer months seem to breed all manner of pests, Aphids being one of them and I’m always looking for natural ways to protect my Garden.
-Aphids can cause the most damage and thrive when the temperatures are warm but not hot which is why it’s so important to keep an eye out during this time.
+If you’re a keen gardener like me, you’ve likely noticed that the warmer months seem to breed all manner of pests, with aphids being one of the most troublesome.
+Aphids can cause significant damage and thrive when temperatures are warm but not too hot, making it essential to keep an eye out during this time.

-Aphids move rather slowly and are actually very easy to manage naturally which is why I was keen to share with you my tried and tested advice for tackling aphids organically.
+Aphids move rather slowly and are actually very easy to manage naturally, which is why I’m eager to share with you my tried-and-tested advice for tackling aphids organically.

-Most commercial insect repellents contain toxic chemicals which are harmful for the environment - such as DEET, Carbamates and neonicotinoids - they are not only detrimental to human health and pets but can also cause serious damage to bees destroying ecosystems.
-Their toxic ingredients don’t biodegrade and stay in our environment for years and years, which is why I wanted to create a natural, organic choice.
+Most commercial insect repellents contain toxic chemicals like DEET, carbamates, and neonicotinoids, which are harmful to the environment.
+These chemicals are not only detrimental to human health and pets but can also cause serious damage to bees, destroying ecosystems.
+Their toxic ingredients don’t biodegrade and stay in our environment for years, which is why I wanted to create a natural, organic choice.

 Bee

-It’s so important to me to avoid chemical solutions which is why I wanted to come up with a natural alternative which is pet safe, bee safe and 100% organic.
-Made with the essential oil of the Cedrus Tree, known for its effectiveness in repelling Aphids, our natural Aphid repellent is a lovely plant safe repellent which biodegrades, is environmentally safe and also helps to deter lice and weevils.
-I mist my herbs and roses to help deter the Aphid from laying their eggs.
-It’s safe to use on all of your plants including your edibles.
+It’s so important to me to avoid chemical solutions, which is why I developed a natural alternative that is pet-safe, bee-safe, and 100% organic.
+Made with the essential oil of the Cedrus (Cedar) tree, known for its effectiveness in repelling aphids, our natural aphid repellent is a lovely, plant-safe option that biodegrades, is environmentally safe, and also helps deter lice and weevils.
+I mist my herbs and roses to help deter aphids from laying their eggs.
+It’s safe to use on all of your plants, including your edibles.

 Garlic